veliovgroup/Meteor-CRON-jobs/README.md

 ========
 Simple package with similar API to native `setTimeout` and `setInterval` methods, but synced between all running Meteor (NodeJS) instances.

 Multi-instance task manager for Node.js.
-This package has support of cluster or multi-thread NodeJS instances.
+This package has the support of cluster or multi-thread NodeJS instances.
 This package will help you to make sure only one process of each task is running.

-__This is server-only package.__
+__This is a server-only package.__

 - [NPM version](https://github.com/VeliovGroup/josk)
 - [Install](https://github.com/VeliovGroup/Meteor-CRON-jobs#install)